 Other services of the expansion will be opened in steps in 2022-2023.

 Read more about the opening of the new Terminal 2.

 The new check-in and security control area was opened in spring 2022.
 In 21 June 2022, the check-in, security controls and baggage claims were centralised in a single terminal, and Terminal 1 and Terminal 2 became a thing of the past.
 The old arrivals and departure halls of Terminal 2 will be made part of the gate area reserved for flights to and from Europe.
 Part of the renovation work will be completed in summer and autumn 2022, part of it in 2023.

 Finavia's 10-year Helsinki Airport development programme will be completed in summer 2023 when the new baggage claim hall and renovation at the Schengen gate area will be completed.

 Finavia's Helsinki Airport development programme worth over one billion euros, is designed, built and opened in steps.
 The development programme will be split into smaller phases in order to enable flexible reaction to changes in the market situation.
 The content, cost and schedules will be made more accurate as the planning progresses.

 The expansion of the long-haul area was designed by the architects’ office PES-Architects.
 The terminal construction project is the responsibility of YIT, while the apron will be renovated by Destia.

 The expansion of terminal 2 and the new entrance to the airport was designed by the architects office ALA Architects.
-The working group also included HKP Architects and Ramboll Finland.
-SRV was also selected to participate in the alliance project of the alteration work.
+The traffic arrangements and the new parking hall P1/P2 was designed by HKP Architects.
+The Terminal 2 working group also included Ramboll Finland and SRV as the contractor.

 Multimodal travel centre